csirtgadgets/krenk-protocol/README.md

 | ENUM lang      |
 +----------------+
 ```
-String data that represents multi-character attributes in a language different than the default encoding of the document is of the MLSTRING data type.
-The default lang (language) attribute MUST be 'EN'.
 Real Numbers
 --
 Real (floating-point) attributes are represented by the REAL data type.
 Real data MUST be encoded in Base 10.